- This post contains affiliate links. Read more here.

 In the Southwest, expect rising temperatures and rapidly increasing daylight, which can mean a runner’s paradise.
 The hot weather hasn’t set in yet and any extra moisture is most welcome.
 Spring may be your best opportunity to enjoy some of the running routes in the region with your dog, getting them acclimated to running before the summertime heat hits.

 Additionally, you will not be the only ones enjoying the nice weather.
-With the warming temperatures come new wildlife that could range from piquing your dog’s curiosity (geese migrating back north) to downright dangerous (venomous snakes sunning themselves).
-As your dog encounters new wildlife be sure you have her under control in case she’s keen to make a new best friend.
+With the warming temperatures come new wildlife that range from the kind that pique your dog’s curiosity (geese migrating north) to critters that are downright dangerous (venomous snakes sunning themselves).
+As your dog encounters new wildlife be sure you have them under control in case they’re keen to make a new best friend.

-In some climates, spring temperatures can climb, so it is important to consider whether or not you should carry water on your run.
+In some climates, spring temperatures can climb, so it is important to consider whether or not you should carry water when running with your dog.
 Depending on your route and the temperature, this portable water bottle is one option.
-Portable, lightweight, and designed to be leak-proof, this water bottle has its own filter.Buy Now on Amazon
+It’s lightweight, designed to be leak-proof, and has its own filter.Find on Amazon

-This dog harness is one option for increased control, particularly if you and your dog are just getting started on your running adventure (this is the model I use with Sabine, and it discourages pulling).
-It’s easy to put on and adjust and works well with large dogs.Buy Now on Amazon
+This dog harness is one option for increased control while running in spring, particularly if you and your dog are just getting started on your adventures (this is the model I use with Sabine, and it discourages pulling).
+It’s easy to put on and adjust and works well with large dogs.Shop on Chewy

-This vest offers visibility it low light conditions, and has a convenient utility strap for carrying poop bags or other small accessories.
-It could be a great option if you have plans for running with your dog on the road, as it has reflective straps for maximum visibility.
-Easy to put on and adjust, this vest comes in multiple sizes and colors.Buy Now on Amazon
+This vest offers visibility in low light conditions and has a convenient utility strap for carrying poop bags or other small accessories.
+It’s a great option if you have plans for running with your dog in spring on the road: its reflective straps provide maximum visibility and it’s easy to put on and adjust; the vest also comes in multiple sizes.Shop on Chewy

-Once you and your dog have gotten the hang of running together, you might enjoy a hands-free leash.
-This leash is bungee-style, which provides some extra give, and includes a pouch for poop bags, or small items such as money or a key.
-It comes in multiple colors and has an adjustable belt.Buy Now on Amazon
+Once you and your dog have gotten the hang of running together in spring or otherwise, you might enjoy a hands-free leash.
+This leash is bungee-style, which provides some extra give, and includes a pouch for poop bags or small items such as money or a key.
+It comes in multiple colors and has an adjustable belt.Find on Amazon

-Because spring almost always brings rain, you may want to consider a waterproof coat for your dog to help him stay dry in his core area, and to minimize the mud that gets caked on his coat.
-This coat in non-insulated and is a great choice for spring, but it could also be used beneath a heavier coat for colder climates.
-It has reflective trim and has an easy buckle design.Buy Now on Amazon
+Because spring almost always brings rain, you may want to consider a waterproof coat for your dog to help them stay dry around the core area while they’re running, and to minimize the mud that gets caked on fur.
+This coat is non-insulated and is a great choice for spring, but it could also be used beneath a heavier coat for colder climates.
+It has reflective trim and has an easy buckle design.Find on Amazon

-If you live in one of those regions where spring doesn’t necessarily equal warm, you might consider a heavier coat to help protect your dog from the elements while you are running, particularly if he has a short haircut.
-This coat is weatherproof with an insulated layer and has small pockets to pack lightweight essentials, such as poop bags.
-It’s also easy to put on and take off.Buy Now on Amazon
+If you live in one of those regions where spring doesn’t necessarily equal warm, you might consider a heavier coat to help protect your dog from the elements while you are running, particularly if they have a short haircut.
+This coat is water and windproof with a layer of 1050 denier fleece for warmth, plus LED lights and reflective piping for lowlight visibility.Find on Amazon

 This hands-free leash option comes equipped with a treat pouch that could be ideal for encouraging good running habits for your dog.
-The leash has two bungees for added shock absorption and comes with a collapsible bowl.Buy Now on Amazon
+The leash has two bungees for added shock absorption and comes with a collapsible bowl.Find on Amazon

-This heavy-duty no-pull harness is adjustable, comes in multiple colors, and has reflective stitching for increased visibility at night.
-It has a layer of padding for maximum comfort while exercising.Buy Now on Amazon
+This heavy-duty no-pull dog harness is adjustable, comes in multiple colors, and has reflective stitching for increased visibility at night.
+It has a layer of padding for maximum comfort while they’re running.Find on Amazon